rpellerin/rpellerin.github.io/content/casting-to-chromecast-on-linux.md

 - Either VLC 3.0 (but it does not support subtitles yet)
 - Or `castnow`

-Should you decide to go with VLC 3.0, please refer to [this article about how to install it]({filename}/vlc-3.0.md).
-Then, open it and go to Preferences.
+With VLC, open it and go to Preferences.
 Open the tab 'Video' and set Output to 'X11 video output (XCB)'.
 Then, try to find your Chromecast in the menu Video > Renderer > Scan.
 If unsuccessful, close it and run vlc from the command line:

 ```bash
  vlc --sout="#chromecast{ip=192.168.1.X}" myfile.mp4